Paul Klee: Early life and training

 Paul Klee was born in Münchenbuchsee, Switzerland, as the second child of German music teacher Hans Wilhelm Klee (1849–1940) and Swiss singer Ida Marie Klee, born Frick (1855–1921).
 His sister Mathilde (died 6 December 1953) was born on 28 January 1876 in Walzenhausen.
 Their father came from Tann and studied singing, piano, organ and violin at the Stuttgart Conservatory, where he met his future wife Ida Frick.
 Hans Wilhelm Klee was active as a music teacher at the Bern State Seminary in Hofwil near Bern until 1931.
 Klee was able to develop his music skills as his parents encouraged and inspired him throughout his life.

 In 1880, his family moved to Bern, where they eventually, in 1897, after a number of changes of residence, moved into their own house in the Kirchenfeld district.
 From 1886 to 1890, Klee visited primary school and received, at the age of 7, violin classes at the Municipal Music School.
 He was so talented on violin that, aged 11, he received an invitation to play as an extraordinary member of the Bern Music Association.
 His other hobbies, drawing and writing poems, were not fostered in the same way as music was.

 In his early years, following his parents' wishes, Klee focused on becoming a musician; but he decided on the visual arts during his teen years, partly out of rebellion and partly because modern music lacked meaning for him.
 He stated, "I didn't find the idea of going in for music creatively particularly attractive in view of the decline in the history of musical achievement."
-As a musician, he played and felt emotionally bound to traditional works of the eighteenth and nineteenth century, but as an artist he craved the freedom to explore radical ideas and styles.
+As a musician, he played and felt emotionally bound to traditional works of the eighteenth and nineteenth centuries, but as an artist he craved the freedom to explore radical ideas and styles.
 At sixteen, Klee's landscape drawings already show considerable skill.

 Around 1897, Klee started his diary, which he kept until 1918, and which has provided scholars with valuable insight into his life and thinking.
 During his school years, he avidly drew in his school books, in particular drawing caricatures, and already demonstrating skill with line and volume.
 He barely passed his final exams at the "Gymnasium" of Bern, where he qualified in the Humanities.
-With his characteristic dry wit, he wrote, "After all, it’s rather difficult to achieve the exact minimum, and it involves risks."
+With his characteristic dry wit, he wrote, "After all, it's rather difficult to achieve the exact minimum, and it involves risks."
 On his own time, in addition to his deep interests in music and art, Klee was a great reader of literature, and later a writer on art theory and aesthetics.